 Every woman’s menstrual cycle is different, so it’s a good thing there’s a wide range of choices when it comes to period tracking apps.
-Whether you want to be reminded of when your period will arrive, track your premenstrual symptoms, plan or avoid pregnancy, or gather the kind of data your naturopath or health coach will geek out over, there’s an app out there for you.
+Whether you want a reminder for when your period will arrive, to track your premenstrual symptoms, plan or avoid pregnancy, or gather the kind of data your naturopath or health coach will geek out over—there’s an app out there for you.
 As we become more comfortable with discussing periods publicly, it makes sense that we would want to get to know our menstrual cycles a little, or a lot, better.

 This app firmly places the menstrual cycle in the health sphere, teaming up with prestigious universities around the world to use collectively sourced data to further women’s health research.
 The rest of science needs a serious feminist awakening (most research still doesn’t include female subjects and much health advice comes from research primarily focused on the male body).

 But Clue has female-kind covered.
 You can track as little or as much as you like with this app—from the obvious (period start date, length, flow) to the useful (premenstrual symptoms like cramps and cravings), to the enlightening (energy levels, mood, mental state).
 You’ll no longer feel surprised or sabotaged by your cycle—Clue keeps you, quite literally, clued in on the whys and hows of every hormonal shift.

 Created by a women’s health coach, this period tracker app wants to help you have a better period.
 Track where you are in your cycle as well as your current symptoms (like cramps, anxiety, and acne) and this app will tell you what you can do to make yourself feel better.